BY LAWS/ STANDING RULES

 - Serve no more than one (1) term of two (2) years

-- Shall be presented at the Spring Conference and shall assume office at the annual meeting during the Spring conference
+- Shall be presented at the Annual Design Show and shall assume office at the annual meeting during the design show

 - Preside at all meetings of the Association and have a general Supervision over its affairs